maxkura/maxkura/README.md

 ## About me
 I am an undergraduate student majoring in **Information Engineering** at the **University of Electronic Science and Technology of China (UESTC)**

+## Life Goal
+To be a monk who wields the blade, and a scholar who commands heavy artillery.
+Grounded in reality, committed to making meaningful and valuable impact on the world — whether through technology or business.

 ## Email

 - maxkura007@foxmail.com